nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 the following configuration files:

 - The `.gitlab/static-site-editor.yml` customizes the behavior of the Static Site Editor.
-- Static Site Generator Configuration files, such as `data/config.yml`, customize the behavior of the project itself.
-It controls the **Edit this page** link when the site is generated.
+- Static Site Generator configuration files, such as `data/config.yml`, customize the behavior of the project itself.
+It controls the **Edit this page** button when the site is generated.

 ### Static Site Editor configuration file